 If you're already signed in, verify that you're signed in with the user you want to use to create the Microsoft Entra app.
 To change users, select sign out.
 After the tool restarts, sign in with the correct user.

 Select Next to go to the next step.

 Step 2 - Register your application

 In this step, you register a Microsoft Entra application in Azure.
 The Microsoft Entra app establishes permissions for Power BI REST resources, and allows access to the Power BI REST APIs.
 You can always change these settings at a later time.

 To register your application for your customers, fill in the following fields:

 Application Name - Give your application a name.

 API access - Select the Power BI APIs (also known as scopes) that your application needs.
 You can select Select all to select all the APIs.
 For more information about Power BI access permissions, see Permissions and consent in the Microsoft identity platform endpoint.

-Your Azure AD app Application ID is displayed in the Summary box.
+Your Microsoft Entra app Application ID is displayed in the Summary box.
 Copy this value for later use.